The Boat Race of the North: 2022 event

 The 2022 races took place on 9 May 2022.
 Durham won the men's senior 8 race for the first time since the race was revived in 2015, and also took the women's 2nd 8 title, but the remaining four races were won by Newcastle, who took overall victory and retained the trophy.

+2023 event

+The Boat Race of the North in 2023 was held on Newcastle & Gateshead Quayside from 2pm on Saturday 6 May after the coronation of King Charles III.
+Newcastle University were once again victorious, retaining the title by winning 5 of the 6 races.